CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-syllabus.md

 - **Location**:
   - [Kinesiology Building 201](https://unb.university-tour.com/fredericton-campus#Head%20Hallhttp://es.unb.ca/apps/map/?map=1&location=609G).

-### Recording of Class Time

-All in-person lectures will (attempted to) be recorded, but will only be available by private link to those who had made arrangements with the instructor before a given classtime, or in the case of emergencies that prevent class attendance.
-In some cases, due to technology or human errors, a class will not be recorded.
-In these cases, slides and instructor contact will be provided.
-Contact the instructor for the video link with a description of why the class was missed.

 ## Instructor and Contact

 - For more details on Contact, please see the [contact details on the course website](CS3035-fall-course-activities.md).